 Now I understand.
 The luxury of worrying only about myself is long gone.
 Driving my kids around, I sometimes become aware that my hands are clenching the steering wheel tightly; the knowledge that I have precious cargo in my backseat is always at the forefront of my mind.
 I’m late, always late, trying to get everyone where they need to go while staying one step ahead of sibling conflicts.
 Most mornings I feel like a referee in some bizarre game, calling out instructions, administering penalties.
 Where are your shoes?
 Go brush your teeth; the bus will be here in ten minutes.
 Stop taunting your sister, or you’ll lose another toy!
 And for Pete’s sake quit climbing the counter!

 Only after becoming a mother did I truly understand what it meant to be tired.
 Not simply physically exhausted, but mentally drained.
-A mom's brain is always spinning.
+A mom’s brain is always spinning.
 Turning, turning, turning, like a hamster on a wheel that never stops.
 Sleep is never quite as restful as it was before children.
 My kids could snooze through a fire alarm or a Guns N’ Roses concert in our hallway, but motherhood has blessed me with an apparently bionic ear.
-A soft whimper, a tiny creak of a bedroom door, and I sit up in bed, eyes searching the dark space to see who needs me.
+A soft whimper, a tiny creak of a bedroom door, and I sit up in bed, eyes searching the dark to see who needs me.

 Like so many high-pressure roles, motherhood has a natural cadence that’s not exactly conducive to relaxation.
 To be a mom is to travel steadily through an endless series of peaks and valleys, as we face challenges and then almost immediately prepare for the next ones.
 We survive pregnancy and the seemingly infinite stretch of sleepless nights with a newborn, only to move on to our children’s first day of kindergarten, their first painful breakup with a boyfriend or girlfriend, and the heart attack-inducing experience of watching them learn to drive.
-And sprinkled throughout our days are the random events that prompt us to worry about our children’s immediate safety and well-being: a cough that lingers just a bit too long, a phone call from school or the news of violence somewhere near or far.
+And sprinkled throughout our days are the random events that prompt us to worry about our children’s immediate safety and well-being: a cough that lingers just a bit too long, a phone call from school or a disaster somewhere near or far.
 There is always something.
 There will always be something.

 My kids are well past the baby and toddler stages now, and I’ve realized that I won’t ever be the type of mom who exudes serenity and calm.
 I think I’m finally okay with that.
 Someday, my kids will likely remember that I was tense sometimes.
 But I hope they’ll also remember how very much they were loved.